Online gambling directory

 in at a hefty 25%.
 This is actually as good as the odds get for

-and Baccarat offer the smallest house advantage.
-These are the games
+and baccarat offer the smallest house advantage.
+These are the games upon which

-you should focus on.
-Coincidentally, Craps and Blackjack are two
+you should focus.
+Coincidentally, craps and blackjack are two

 makes their study feel less like actual study and more like fun.